PYBrulin/axone/README.md

 pip install -e .
 ```

-or using the provided wheel in the [release](https://github.com/PYBrulin/axone/releases) section:
+Alternatively, you can use the provided wheel in the [release](https://github.com/PYBrulin/axone/releases) section:

 ```bash
 pip install axone-[latest-version]-py3-none-any.whl